WeByteCSC190/Liberty-Wholesale-Mortgage/README.md

 # Testing

+In the directory with the manage.py file, run the command in Windows: python ./manage.py runserver

-In the directory with the manage.py file, run the following command: python3 ./manage.py runserver
+In the directory with the manage.py file, run the command in macOS: python3 ./manage.py runserver

+In the frontend directory, run the command: npm run dev

 In the frontend directory, run the following command: npm run dev